cakephp/docs/en/views.rst

         </head>
         // rest of the layout follows

-The ``HtmlHelper`` also allows you to control which block the scripts and CSS go to::
+The :php:meth:`HtmlHelper` also allows you to control which block the scripts and CSS go to::

     <?php